PX4/PX4-user_guide/en/getting_started/basic_flight_modes.md

 ## Manual Modes

-Manual modes are with the least assistance from the PX4 autopilot or even without assistance.
+Manual modes are with the least assistance from the PX4 autopilot or even without assistance to the pilot.

 **MANUAL - STABILIZED FLIGHT**